archer-yang-lab/envlp/README.txt

 Linear Regression.

-The envlp toolbox implements a variety of models in the envelope area under the framework of multivariate linear regression:
+The envlp toolbox implements a variety of models in the envelope area under the framework of multivariate linear regression or estimating the multivariate mean:

 1.  envelope model
 2.  partial envelope model
 3.  heteroscedastic envelope model
 4.  inner envelope model
 5.  scaled envelope model
-6.  envelope model in the predictor space.
+6.  envelope model in the predictor space
-7.  envelope model for estimating the multivariate mean.
+7.  envelope model for estimating the multivariate mean

 Installation
 ____________